 With this natural development, full-service, bolt or fit-in-place panelized construction could be developed that would radically simplify and reduce the cost of building construction.
 In the approach, solar-storage-service-structural (4S) panels would be created in factories and move directly to site or use locations, and then quickly produce fully completed buildings as the panels are assembled together.
 In this method, and as I suggested earlier, building construction would become more akin to building installation.
 And should this relatively easy extension of factory solar panel production occur, not only would electric utilities be disrupted, so too might the entire design, construction, and development industry or value chain as it exists today.

 I would encourage you to consider these important ideas, both theoretically and practically.
 The trends we have discussed suggest that precursor integrated solar-battery electrical systems soon may become available, driven by steadily improving solar and battery technologies and production economics – with any incentives for green energy and building increasing or accelerating these underlying changes.
 And should these developments unfold, expect widespread disruption of at least the way we produce and consume electricity, possibly the way we design and create buildings and communities, and perhaps many other aspects of life too.
+Let me know what you think in the comments section below.

 Mark Lundegren is the founder of ArchaNatura.